He has a brilliant brain with deep and impressive knowledge, and he explains complex legal issues and develops arguments clearly.

 Overview

 Tom is often instructed in test cases about systemic problems with how the state treats individuals.
-Those cases have, for example, established that:
+Cases in which he has acted have established that:

 • legacy benefit claimants have a right to be consulted before deductions are made from their benefit to pay utility bills (Timson) [media coverage].